projectcalico/calico/maintenance/image-options/alternate-registry.md

 ---
-title: Install images using an alternate registry
+title: Configure use of your image registry
 description: Configure Calico to pull images from a public or private registry.
 canonical_url: '/maintenance/image-options/alternate-registry'
 ---